 Arvind Kejriwal wins from New Delhi seat, AAP wins 62 seats, BJP 8

 New Delhi, Feb 11: The results of Delhi assembly polls have come as a shock to the BJP that had fought the Delhi polls under the leadership of Prime Minister Modi.
-The AAP steals the show with 62 seats, whereas, BJP in single digits.
+The AAP steals the show with 62 seats, whereas, BJP finishes with a single digit.

 The EC on Tuesday evening officially declared Arvind Kejriwal the winner of the New Delhi seat, with their data showing that the AAP chief and Delhi CM-designate had won the constituency by over 21,000 votes.